kurko/qmk_userspace/README.md

 - **Custom Macros**: Frequently used commands and shortcuts mapped to single keys.
 - **Combos**: Special actions triggered by pressing multiple keys simultaneously.
 - **One-Shot Modifiers**: Modifiers that apply to the next key pressed without needing to hold them down.

+These are not implemented evenly.
+Some keyboards have more features than others, based on their frequency of usage and how challenging they are in relation to how many keys they have.

 ## Installation